cellml/libcellml/docs/tutorials/tutorials_index.rst

 sequence, and build on your code, or to jump in at any stage and use the files provided.
 Each tutorial is avaiable in both C++ and Python, and each one comes with the full 'solutions' which should be able to run out of the box.
+Click the links below to read the outline for each tutorial, access the resources needed, and select which language to follow.

 Tutorials 0-3 outline the basics of installation and functionality.
 Tutorials 4-8 outline the process of creating a real CellML model.
 The